Yellowstone County called 'epicenter' of pandemic in Montana

 Yellowstone County has added 458 cases through the first 16 days of July, according to Felton and 256 over the last week.
 Thursday there were 440 active cases in the county compared to 1,226 in the state.
 Clusters of infections have been seen in local businesses, group homes and other congregant care facilities.

 Felton said he believed the increased presence of COVID-19 in the community played a role in outbreaks at eight senior care facilities in Billings that have led to 112 confirmed cases and 10 deaths over 10 days, nine of which have been connected to Canyon Creek Memory Care.
-The 10th death, a man in his 70s who died early Thursday at Canyon Creek, was reported Thursday morning.
+The 10th death was a man in his 70s who died early Thursday at Canyon Creek.

 "This spike in COVID-19 cases in our county has stressed our public health system to its maximum," Felton said.
 RiverStone has hired 17 temporary staff members in the last week to help with contact tracing, testing, screening and data analysis, Felton said.